-In the large meta-study conducted by the US Department of education by Means et al. (Means et al., 2010), blended classes were found to have a statistically significantly higher summative assessment scores than face-to-face classes (2010).
-Given the lack of information about pedagogies used in the hundreds of studies they analysed, they stated that “the observed advantage for blended learning conditions is not necessarily rooted in the media user per se and may reflect differences in content, pedagogy and learning time” (p. xv).
-Happily for researchers, most post-2010 studies disclose more details about both media and pedagogies employed.
+In the large meta-study conducted by the US Department of education by Means et al. (Means et al., 2010), blended classes were found to have statistically significantly higher summative assessment scores than face-to-face classes (2010).
+Given the lack of information about pedagogies used in the hundreds of studies they analyzed, they stated that “the observed advantage for blended learning conditions is not necessarily rooted in the media user per se and may reflect differences in content, pedagogy and learning time” (p. xv).
+Happily, for researchers, most post-2010 studies disclose more details about both media and pedagogies employed.

 New Capabilities of Technologies Discovered Over Time

 Yes, new educational technologies can make a positive difference in instruction, but only when the technology enables new pedagogies.
-To go back to the smartphone analogy mentioned at the beginning, if we compare the voice quality of a 1970’s telephone and a current iPhone, one would be hard pressed to tell the difference between the two.
+To go back to the smartphone analogy mentioned at the beginning, if we compare the voice quality of a 1970’s telephone and a current iPhone, one would be hard-pressed to tell the difference between the two.
 That said, we can do so much more with a modern smartphone that just make phone calls.
 Indeed some people rarely used their smartphone to make voice calls, but instead use it as a portable computer, camera, e-book reader, video player & communications device.
-In the same way, implementing a new technology like data projectors, to replace an old technology like overhead projectors, while using the same pedagogy as before, will almost always result in no significant difference for students.
+In the same way, implementing new technology like data projectors, to replace an old technology like overhead projectors, while using the same pedagogy as before, will almost always result in no significant difference for students.

 Anderson, K., & May, F. A. (2010).
 Does the method of instruction matter?
 An experimental examination of information literacy instruction in the online, blended, and face-to-face classrooms.
 The Journal of Academic Librarianship, 36(6), 495–500. doi:10.1016/j.acalib.2010.08.005